flyteorg/flyte/docs/flyte_agents/testing_agents_in_the_development_environment.md

 ## How agent plugin service works?
 Before testing agents in the development environment, let's talk about how it works.

-Compare to the bigquery plugin example here's how the bigquery agent service work.
+Compared to the bigquery backend plugin, Flyte agent is running in a separate deployment instead of inside the Flytepropeller.

-Bigquery plugin
+Bigquery backend plugin (Inside Flytepropeller)

 ![image.png](https://raw.githubusercontent.com/flyteorg/static-resources/main/flyte/concepts/agents/plugin_life_cycle.png)